Loading

 Saul was out looking for his father's missing donkeys when God directed him to Samuel, who privately anointed him king.
 At the public selection ceremony, Saul was chosen by lot — but when it was time to present him, he was hiding among the baggage.
 He proved himself shortly after by rallying Israel to rescue the city of Jabesh Gilead from an Ammonite siege.

-Saul goes looking for his father's lost donkeys and stumbles into a meeting that will change everything — for him and for an entire nation.
+Saul goes looking for his father's lost donkeys and stumbles into the most important meeting of his life.
 Samuel already knows he's coming — because God told him the day before.
-What looks like a random errand turns out to be a divine appointment that will reshape a people.
+What looks like a random errand turns out to be a divine appointment that will reshape an entire nation.

 Share this event